ClarkWalker/espeak_tts_script/README.md

 This script relies on the espeak and xsel packages.
 Espeak comes preinstalled on many linux distros.
 I am using this on Linux Mint 19 with the gnome 3 desktop environment running on the x window system.
-You can check if you have espeak installed by with the following command
+You can check if you have espeak installed with the following command
 ```
 espeak hello
 ```